The Firm (novel): Plot

 Ultimately, Mitch and Abby decide to cooperate with the FBI.
+He promises to collect enough evidence to bring down the firm in return for $2 million and Ray's release from prison.
 However, they secretly decide to flee after turning over enough evidence to topple the firm, since they do not completely trust the FBI to protect them.
-He promises to collect enough evidence to bring down the firm in return for $2 million and Ray's release from prison.

 Working with Lomax's secretary and lover, Tammy Hemphill, Mitch obtains several confidential documents from the firm's bank records in the Cayman Islands, eventually copying over 10,000 documents detailing over 20 years of illegal transactions.
 Mitch tells Tarrance that while these documents spell out only a fraction of the firm's criminal activities, they contain enough evidence to indict roughly half the firm's active members and several retired partners.
 However, the documents will also provide strong circumstantial evidence that the firm is part and parcel of a criminal conspiracy.
 This will give the FBI probable cause to obtain a search warrant for the firm's building and with it, access to all of the firm's dirty files.
 Mitch is certain those files will provide enough evidence for a massive RICO indictment that will bring down the firm and cripple the Morolto family.

 Meanwhile, the firm becomes suspicious of Mitch.
 Tarry Ross, alias "Alfred," a top FBI official and close confidant of Voyles who is actually a mole for another crime family, confirms that Mitch is indeed working with the FBI.
 Once Mitch learns of the leak, he flees to Panama City Beach, Florida with his brother and wife with the Moroltos and FBI chasing them.
-On the way, he steals $10 million from one of the firm's Grand Cayman bank accounts, sending some of the money to his mother and in-laws, depositing some in a Swiss bank account, and leaving the rest for Tammy.
+On the way, he steals $10 million from one of the firm's Grand Cayman bank accounts, sending some of the money to his mother and in-laws, depositing some in a Swiss bank account for his use, and leaving the rest for Tammy.

 Mitch, Abby and Ray manage to escape to the Cayman Islands with the help of Barry Abanks, a scuba diving business owner from the islands whose son died in the incident which killed Kozinski and Hodge.
 Armed with Mitch's evidence, the FBI indicts 51 present and former members of the Bendini firm, as well as 31 alleged members of the Morolto family, for everything from money laundering to mail fraud.
 As the book ends, Mitch, Abby and Ray enjoy their newfound wealth in the Cayman Islands.